evmanz/evmanz.github.io/about.md

 During my studies at the Technion, I became interested in analog photography, which I have been doing since then.

+This shot I captured with my Fuji TX-1 and 45 mm lens using expired Kodak TMAX 400 film pushed to 1600.

 ![My Photo](/assets/images/xpan_tmax400_as_1600_0008.jpg)